The goal of modeltuning is to provide common model selection and tuning utilities in an intuitive manner. Additionally, modeltuning aims to be:

 Installation

-You can install the development version of modeltuning with:
+You can install the released version of modeltuning from CRAN with:

 # install.packages("pak")